• Skip to primary navigation

 Add the squash

-sliced yellow squash in a Dutch oven
+Preparing yellow squash casserole in a Dutch oven.

 Add the breadcrumbs and transfer to the casserole dish